Worried Sick About the Election Results? You Must Read This

 The average person can read about 250 words per minute.

-If you made it this far, you’ve likely spent almost nine minutes not worrying about the election—or anything else.
+If you made it this far, you’ve likely spent almost nine minutes not worrying about the election results—or anything else.

 Come back here next week and we’ll do it again.